andrekubotsu/raro-academy-level-up-2/README.md

 **Calculator Algorithm**

-I decided to do it the hard way.
-Why?
-It was a great oppotunity to study and learn more Dart.
-It is not 100% finished, it contains some errors in more complex operations involving percentage calculation.
-However, it allows you to concatenate several simple operations into a single sequence.
+It is not finished.
+It does simple operations only.

 **Dependencies**
 - flutter_staggered_grid_view: ^0.4.0